jsalfity/sensitivity_games/README.md

 x0 = Tensor([5, 0, 5, 0])
 goal = [0, 0, 0, 0]
 ```

+To view a single trajectory with different K values, run `point_mass_regulation_viztraj.py`

 ### Test
 `test_point_mass.py` launches the experiment and training, then checks: